fanweng/Udacity-Sensor-Fusion-Nanodegree/lectures/lec2-3-track-image-features.md

 # Lesson 2-3 Tracking Image Features

 This lesson will show how to identify and track reliable and stable features through a sequence of images.
-1. Locate keypionts (point of interest)
+1. Locate keypionts (point of interest, salient point)